JosephDuffy/aorus-pro-wifi-z390-hack/README.md

 This is my personal setup.
 It probably won't work for other setups (even with identical hardware).

+Sometimes the runtime allocation error will start.
+Wipe CMOS and setup BIOS again to fix.

 ## Hardware

 - CPU: Intel Core i9-9900K 3.6 GHz 8-Core Processor